-Students will curate a Portfolio that showcases technical awareness and group vocal participation.
-The portfolio allows for the consolidation of knowledge across the strands of the module, and for students to demonstrate their process as well as outcomes in ways that reflect the professional industry.
+Students will deliver a live performance that showcases technical awareness, ensemble leadership and group vocal participation.
+The live performance encourages the consolidation of knowledge across the strands of the module, and for students to demonstrate the acquisition of skills learned for the duration of this module including Semester one, in order reflect the professional industry.
+Despite the collaborative nature of the process and presentation, students will present individual performances and receive an individual mark and feedback.